Rigid Flex PCBs

-Rigid flex PCB design integrates elements from both hardboard and flexible circuit boards and features advantages of both.
-Therefore, the rigid flex PCB can be folded or flexed while keeping the shape of areas where need extra support.
-The rigid flex board is typically multi-layered and includes flexible circuit substrates joined with rigid boards.
-Rigid flex PCB manufacturers bury the flexible layers internally and penetrate the rigid sections of the PCB completely.
+Rigid flex PCB design integrates elements from both hardboard and flexible circuit boards.
+It also features the advantages of both.
+Therefore, the rigid flex PCB can be folded or flexed while keeping the shape of areas that need extra support.
+The rigid flex board is typically multi-layered.
+So, it includes flexible circuit substrates joined with rigid boards.
+Rigid flex PCB manufacturers bury the flexible layers and penetrate the rigid sections of the PCB completely.

-- Resistance of high levels of shock and vibration
+- Resistance to high levels of shock and vibration

 - High circuit density

-Rigid flex board is more expensive than other kinds of the printed circuit board while its application has a wide range of industries.
-It is popular in the industry such as, aerospace, medical devices, and the military.
+Rigid flex board is more expensive than other kinds of printed circuit board.
+However, its application has a wide range of industries.
+It is popular in the industry such as aerospace, medical devices, and the military.
 Besides, it is ideal for certain commercial products.

 Rigid flex PCBs can be implemented in several circumstances as an optimal solution.
 This kind of printed circuit board used in this kind of situation can be seen as the most cost-effective choice.

 - High-vibration and high-shock environment.